Labs64/labs64.io-docs/payment-gateway/readme.md

 # Payment Gateway Module

 Develop a payment gateway module that integrates with multiple Payment Service Providers (PSPs) via a standardized interface (**PSP Adapter**), enabling payment processing across arbitrary platforms.
 The module should support multiple payment methods, configurable through an external configuration file.
 Payments are processed on behalf of tenants, with tenant-specific PSP configurations stored in the database and linked to tenant IDs.
 For this scope, PSP Adapters will be implemented for Stripe, PayPal, and a dummy “No-Op Provider,” with the module designed to allow easy addition of new PSPs in the future.
-It must support recurring payments and ensure that all transactions are fully traceable and auditable.
+One-time payments must be fully supported end-to-end.
+Recurring payments are **out of scope for execution** in this freelance task, but the **data model and API must be designed to support recurring payments later**.
+All transactions must be fully traceable and auditable.

 ---